Learning How to Write a Lab Report

 It is clear that before starting to write any paper, it is necessary to know what it is.
 Thus, a lab report is a piece of writing highlighting the peculiarities of a particular experiment, providing explanations about what has been learned, and interpreting the obtained results.

 Before highlighting the key structural components of a lab report, it is necessary to mention the so-called “IMRaD” format.
-This is the model that includes four chief structural components an introduction, methods, results, and discussion.
-This format is usually applied to laboratory reports and some papers written in social, natural, computer, and engineering sciences.
+This model includes four chief structural components: an introduction, methods, results, and discussion.
+This format usually applies to laboratory reports and social, natural, computer, and engineering science papers.

 Why are research reports so valuable?

-You need to think outside the box.
+It would be best if you thought outside the box.
 Science is not meant for guessing.
 It is meant for finding answers.
-Keep in mind that both your professor and you belong to the same community.
-It means that you will be preparing a report for the audience you know.
+Remember that both your professor and you belong to the same community.
+It means you will prepare a report for the audience you know.
 The science questions you would like to find answers to will likely appeal to your professor’s curiosity as well.

 An average student will start working on the lab report because the professor assigned it.
-But if you wish to join the scientific community of the world, you need to understand the true value of the lab report.
-It is meant to share one’s findings with the rest of the community, especially if they bring up some beneficial information or have proofs that contradict some previously developed ideas.
+But if you wish to join the world’s scientific community, you need to understand the true value of the lab report.
+It is meant to share one’s findings with the rest of the community, especially if they bring up some beneficial information or have proofs that contradict previously developed ideas.
 The writer of the lab report should help those reading it.
 They want to understand if the finding is legitimate and the impact of the finding on the scientific world.

 Drafting a Lab Report

 The answers to the questions give a proper understanding of the experiment.
 Do not hesitate to ask your lab supervisor for assistance.
-If you are not sure about something, a supervisor may give an explanation or at least a hint.
+If you are not sure about something, a supervisor may explain or at least give a hint.

 Usually, you are not alone in your experiment.
-You will be assigned lab partners, therefore you need to consult with them and plan any steps together.
-Do not hurry during the experiment in order to perform it correctly.
+You will be assigned lab partners; therefore, you need to consult with them and plan any steps together.
+Do not hurry during the experiment to perform it correctly.
 You need to document all the details and findings.
 Remember that you will need to use this information in the report later.
 Using tables for data collection may save a lot of time.
 It is more comfortable to work with tables than with numerous scrap papers.

 Be accurate when recording data.
 You can double-check it with your lab partners.
 Make sure that all of them are involved in the experiment.
-Avoid typical lab group mistakes, like letting half of the group work, while the other half merely has a talk.
-In order to succeed, you need to discuss all the parts of the experiment with the rest of the group.
-Do not stop your lab group work as soon as the experiment is over.
+Avoid typical lab group mistakes, like letting half of the group work while the other half merely talks.
+To succeed, you need to discuss the experiment’s parts with the rest of the group.
+Do not stop your lab group work as soon as the experiment ends.
 Check if all of you got the same results and what trends you observed.

 Keep your audience in mind.
 The report is not meant for your instructor only, as he/she already knows all that data.
-Think of other people with scientific expertise who do not know anything about your experiment.
-In this way, you will manage to include the most crucial material and provide a better discussion.
+Think of other people with scientific expertise who know nothing about your experiment.
+This way, you will include the most crucial material and provide a better discussion.
 Write it as if you are doing the work for a student from another lab section.

-When you are done with these preparation steps, you will be ready to write an exceptional lab report.
+When you finish these preparation steps, you will be ready to write an exceptional lab report.

 Lab Report Sections